conjurer-rich/user-needs-mapping/_pages/quick-start-guide.md

 5. **Attend the movie**: They need a smooth experience entering the cinema and enjoying pre-booked concessions.
 6. **Provide feedback**: They want to share their experience or leave a review.

-Each of these stages represents a **desired outcome** that the system must support through its capabilities.
+Each of these stages represents a **user goal** that the system must support through its capabilities.

 ![Movie goer journey](/assets/images/Movie-goer-journey.png)

-When considering the stages of a user journey it can be useful to consider them in terms of stages of a [**job map**](https://jobs-to-be-done.com/mapping-the-job-to-be-done-45336427b3bc).
-A job map

 ---